wushaoju/CNN_brain_strains/README.md

 # CNN_brain_strains
-Convolutional neural network for fast and accurate estimation of reigional brain strains
+Convolutional neural network for fast and accurate estimation of reigional brain strains.
+This folder